squoilin/EnergyScope_open/docs/getting-started/getting-started.md

-!!! info "Overview"
-    **Prerequisites:**
-    - AMPL must be installed first and be accessible from your system’s PATH.
-    - Python 3.6 or higher is required.

-    **Utilisation methods:**

-    - **Option A:** AMPL files
-        - Download the AMPL files of the model.
-        - Suitable for users who plan to modify the source code or AMPL models.
-    - **Option B:** Python library
-        - Install EnergyScope via `pip install energyscope`.
-        - Ideal for users who want a simple setup without modifying the source code.

-Welcome to the EnergyScope library!
-This guide will help you set up and start using a basic version of EnergyScope, which we call "core" version.
-The same procedure can be used to run the different [model versions](../models/index.md) of EnergyScope, which includes additional features or your own version.
+This guide will help you set up and start using a basic version of EnergyScope, which we call the "core" version.
+EnergyScope is written in AMPL (A Mathematical Programming Language, see documentation [here](https://dev.ampl.com/ampl/books/index.html#ampl-a-modeling-language-for-mathematical-programming)).
+Once you have familiarized yourself with AMPL and the core version, you can adapt these instructions to run other [model versions](../models/index.md) of EnergyScope.

 ## Prerequisites

-Before you begin, please ensure you have the following:
+To start with, please:

 1. **Install AMPL**

-    - EnergyScope relies on AMPL (A Mathematical Programming Language, see documentation [here](https://dev.ampl.com/ampl/index.html#ampl-index)) for optimization modeling.
-AMPL must be installed first and be accessible from your system’s PATH.
-    - See the [Installing AMPL section](#installing-ampl) below for detailed instructions.
+    - AMPL is free for academics and students, and includes licences for commercial solvers (e.g., Gurobi).
+    - Visit the [AMPL](https://ampl.com/) webpage to download the appropriate version for your operating system.
+    - To install AMPL, follow the instructions on the [AMPL webpage](https://dev.ampl.com/ampl/install.html) for your operating system.
+    - For MacOS and Linux users, make sure to add AMPL to your system PATH.

 2. **Install Python**

     - Version: Python 3.6 or higher.
     - Environment: We recommend using a virtual environment to manage package dependencies.

----

-## Choose Your Path
+!!! info "Options for using EnergyScope"

+	There are two options for using EnergyScope.

+    - **Option A:** Direcly using AMPL and amplpy
+     	- Allows to run any version of EnergyScope.
+However, does not include functions for preprocessing or postprocessing models and data.
+    - **Option B:** Using the energyscope Python package
+    	- The energyscope python package makes it easier to run EnergyScope models and includes tools for postprocessing and data visualization.
+However, it may not be compatible with all versions of EnergyScope.

+	If you are not sure about which option to choose, don't worry!
+Both options will allow you to get your first results in a few minutes.

+## Running your first model

-### Option A: AMPL files
+### Option A: Using AMPL and amplpy

-If you plan to customize the source code or the underlying AMPL models:

-1. **Download the AMPL files**:
+1. **Download the core version AMPL files**:

     <div style="text-align: center;">
   <a href='https://gitlab.com/energyscope/energyscope/-/raw/main/docs/assets/ES-core.zip?ref_type=heads&inline=false' target="_blank"